-Effective July 1, 2013, as a result of the passage of Senate Bill 1512, the Clerk returned to being an entirely fee-based Constitutional Officer.
+Effective July 1, 2013, as a result of the passage of Senate Bill 1512, the Clerk returned to being an entirely feebased Constitutional Officer.
 In accordance with this Bill, fee revenue began being recognized effective June 1, 2013.

 The Clerk's operations are segregated between court-related and non-court-related activities as defined in Article V. Any excess of court-related revenue over court-related expenditures as of September 30 each year is paid to the State of Florida Department of Revenue Clerks' Trust Fund ("DOR").
-Any excess of non-court-related revenue over non-court-related expenditures is reflected as a liability to the Orange County Board of County Commissioners (the "Board").
+Any excess of non-court-related expenditures is reflected as a liability to the Orange County Board of County Commissioners (the "Board").